Awards and innovations

 - Recognition received by Curtin staff in 2012

 - Recognition received by Curtin staff in 2011

-Curtin's commitment to excellence in education is reflected in our success at national level in the Australian Learning and Teaching Council citations, the most prestigious teaching awards in Australia.
+Curtin's commitment to excellence in education is reflected in our success at national level in the Office for Learning & Teaching's Australian Awards for University Teaching, the most prestigious teaching awards in Australia.
 The awards recognise outstanding individual teachers, teaching teams and university teaching programs.
 Curtin nominees are consistently short listed and/or recognised as the most outstanding candidates.